Adult funding and loans | NCFE

 Learn more

-On 1 August 2019, the adult education budget (AEB) was apportioned between the ESFA and initially six mayoral combined authorities (MCAs) and the Greater London Authority (GLA).
+On 1 August 2019, the Adult Skills Fund (ASF) – previously Adult Education Budget (AEB) – was apportioned between the ESFA and initially six mayoral combined authorities (MCAs) and the Greater London Authority (GLA).
 Since then, another four MCAs have been added.

-The 10 devolved Mayoral Combined Authorities manage their own AEB budget, so that they can prioritise their local skills needs:
+The 10 devolved Mayoral Combined Authorities manage their own ASF budget, so that they can prioritise their local skills needs:

-Providers who wish to deliver to learners residing in areas where the AEB funding support is devolved will need to discuss funding arrangements directly with the relevant authority.
+Providers who wish to deliver to learners residing in areas where the ASF funding support is devolved will need to discuss funding arrangements directly with the relevant authority.

 Individuals can apply for an Advanced Learner Loan to help with the costs of a course delivered at a college or independent training provider in England.